LExteamz/LInjector/README.md

 <h3 align="center">LInjector | Open-source Lua Script Executor.</h3>

 <hr/>
-<h4>LInjector, due to the introduction of Hyperion in the UWP Version is PATCHED.
-You can still edit the project and make it work by yourself, has been a very nice months, thank you all.</h3>
+<h3>LInjector, due to the introduction of Hyperion in the UWP Version is PATCHED.
+You can still edit the project and make it work by yourself, has been a very nice months, thank you all.
+The build can be set to x64 without any complications.</h3>
 <hr/>

 LInjector is an open-source interface for developers, designed to be minimal and easily customizable. <br>